 Different types of drugs for CLL

-Different chemotherapy and targeted therapy drugs come in different forms.
-Some drugs may be given as a drip into a vein (intravenous infusion) or as an injection, usually during a day visit to a treatment centre, while others are given as tablets that you take at home.
+It is common to have chemotherapy and targeted therapy drugs through a drip into a vein (intravenous infusion) or as an injection.
+This is usually during a day visit to a treatment centre.
+Some drugs can be given as tablets that you take at home.
 What drugs you are offered will depend on the stage of the CLL, the results of genetic tests, and your age, health and personal preferences.

-- If the CLL has no high-risk chromosomal abnormalities and you are fit and healthy will often have a treatment called FCR – a combination of the chemotherapy drugs fludarabine and cyclophosphamide and the targeted therapy drug rituximab.
+- If the CLL has no high-risk chromosomal abnormalities and you are fit and healthy – it is common to have a treatment called FCR, a combination of the chemotherapy drugs fludarabine and cyclophosphamide and the targeted therapy drug rituximab.
 The drugs are usually given over four days, followed by a rest period of a few weeks.
 This cycle is repeated up to six times.

-- In an older person, or someone with other medical issues, the FCR combination may cause too many side effects and a less intense treatment plan.
+- If you are older or have other medical issues – the FCR combination may cause too many side effects so you may be offered a less intense treatment plan.
 This may include a combination of the targeted therapy drugs venetoclax and obinutuzumab.

-There is a lot of research into CLL, and new drugs are becoming available.
+There is a lot of research into CLL, and new drugs are regularly becoming available.
 Talk to your doctor about the latest developments and if there is a suitable clinical trial you can join.

 Video: What is chemotherapy?